This topic describes how to enable the Krux integration in Optimizely Web Experimentation and create new audiences using the Krux integration

 Now your project is connected with Krux, and Optimizely can read the visitor segments defined in your Krux account.

 The Krux integration uses the Krux visitor segments defined on your website.
 Each audience in Krux has a unique ID, available in a website cookie.
-Optimizely reads the unique ID to match a user on each page-view.
+Optimizely Web Experimentation reads the unique ID to match a user on each page-view.

 After you enable the Krux integration, you can create Optimizely Audiences (or add Krux conditions to current Audiences) based on visitor segments in Krux.

-Navigate to Audiences and click Create New Audience.
+Go to Audiences and click Create New Audience.

 Enter a name for the new audience in the Name field.